avive/karmacoin-docs/versioned_docs/version-0.1.0/design/karma_score.md

 ### Global Karma Score - Initial formula

-`KarmaScore = 1 + received_appreciations +  sent_apprecitiaons + communities_memberships + referals`
+`KarmaScore = received_appreciations +  sent_apprecitiaons + communities_memberships`

 Where
 - `received_appreciations` is the count of appreciations sent to the user (a payment transaction with a non-0 character trait) user.
+Note that this includes any special character trait point assigned by Karmachain to the user and not only appreciations sent by other users.
 - `sent_appreciations` is the count of appreciations sent by the user.
 - `communites_memberships` is the count of the Karma Coin communities that the user is member of.
-- `referrals` is the count of appreciations sent by the user who resulted in a new user sign-up.
-- The `1` is added to the score to give a point to the user for his sign-up to Karma Coin. e.g. the creation of a user's on-chain account based on his NewUser transaction going on-chain.

 The goal of this simple formula is make the user's score based on their actions in the app and the actions of other users in the app in relation to it.
 The formula is designed to be simple and easy to compute.
 We will keep iterating over this formula to make more indicative of user's karma.

+Note that users get points for referrals and payments via the special Karmachain assigned traits so users get karma score for these actions via these special traits..

 --
 ## Community-Specific Karma Score